 The Panel will showcase organizations and private sector that advance gender equality and women’s empowerment at the workplace, marketplace and communities by incorporating best practices and gender-sensitive policies.
 The overall objective of the panel is to raise Women’s Empowerment Principles (WEPs) awareness among all participants and encourage more companies in the Balkans and Black Sea region to sign onto the WEPs.

-This year session is focused on solid waste management (collection, sorting, recovery of materials, recycling, waste to energy but also bio-gas and bio-fuels), as well as to Eco-innovation and new technologies towards environmental friendly solutions.
+This year session is focused on solid management (collection, sorting, recovery of materials, recycling, waste to energy but also bio-gas and bio-fuels), as well as to Eco-innovation and new technologies towards environmental friendly solutions.

 Highlights by sessions' moderators

 Networking cocktail reception is for BBSF2018 Speakers, Vips & delegates only